 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Brintnall were recorded, including Brinton, Brinston, Brinson, Brinstone, Bryenton, Brintnell and many more.

 More information is included under the topic Early Brintnall Notables in all our PDF Extended History products and printed products wherever possible.

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Brintnall family emigrate to North America:

 Brintnall Settlers in United States in the 17th Century

-Brintnall Settlers in the United States in the 19th Century
+Brintnall Settlers in United States in the 19th Century